Tchimwa/Azure-Labs/Private Endpoints/Readme.md

 3. From the portal, make sure to toggle to "Yes" on  "Allow Azure services and resources to access this server"

+4. Download the PS Tools on all the VMs

 ## Task 1: Set up the Active-Active BGP VPN connection between On-premises and Azure

 1. Configure the connection on Azure to handle the active-active configuration